 THE BLUE TEAM

-Mojgan Dostar is originally from Iran, and graduated as a midwife with Bachelor of Health Science (Midwifery) in 1994.
-She worked as a full time midwife in Iran at the training and private hospitals labour and delivery unit.
-Ms. Dostar was the supervisor of Labour and Delivery unit in a private hospital.
-Ms. Dostar has worked in the remote areas and experienced breech deliveries and vacuum assisted birth as allowed and has worked with people from many different social and ethnic backgrounds.
-Midwifery is Ms. Dostar’s passion, and she really enjoys working with pregnant and non pregnant women.
-Ms. Dostar moved to Canada in 2001 and graduated from McMaster University with Bachelor of Health Science (Midwifery) in 2009.
+Mojgan Dostar is originally from Iran, and graduated as a midwife with her Bachelors of Health Science (Midwifery) in 1994.
+She worked as a full time midwife in Iran at the training and private hospitals’ labour and delivery unit.
+Mojgan was the supervisor of the Labour and Delivery unit in a private hospital.
+Mojgan has worked in remote areas and experienced breech deliveries and vacuum assisted birth as allowed and has worked with people from many different social and ethnic backgrounds.
+Midwifery is Mojgan’s passion, and she really enjoys working with pregnant and non pregnant women.
+Mojgan moved to Canada in 2001 and graduated from McMaster University with Bachelor of Health Science (Midwifery) in 2009.
 She did her clinical placements in Hamilton and Toronto and she is a clinical preceptor for midwifery, nursing and medical students.

 Carey Murphy graduated with her Bachelor of Health Science-Midwifery degree from Laurentian University in 2012.
 Carey was born and raised in Thunder Bay and has strong ties to the community, and she and her husband have two children that were born into the hands of midwives.
 Prior to entering midwifery, Carey worked as a doula for several years, supporting women through their pregnancy and birth experiences.
 Carey was also active in the consumer group Advocates for Northern Midwifery Care which promotes and supports midwifery in the community.
 Additionally, Carey has a diploma in Early Childhood Education and has worked with young children and families for many years.
 Carey is extremely pleased to be practising in her home community.